ycheng30/Expedia-Hotel-Recommendation-Kaggle/README.md

-# KaggleExpedia
+# Kaggle Expedia Hotel Recommendations
-##This is for the Kaggle competition: Expedia hotel competion
+## Predictive modeling using Random Forests of the hotel cluster that a Expedia user will most likely to book based on their search parameters.